gpawlik/suited-php-classes/README.md

-# Simple php classes
+# Suited php classes

-A simple framework, and a set of simple php classes.
+A simple framework, and a set of useful php classes.

 Libs to remember